MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 };

 ```

-Since this function can do anything, you could call a db to get ids or a redis cache etc
+You could also call your db to get ids and so on